-01/09/09 22:26 SUPR TEST ALL ZONES 1.START 2.END Press <> OR Esc Key The System Test function allows the entire system to operate in a simple one-man walk test mode.
-On triggering a device the device LED operates and the event is recorded into the event log, all the assigned sounders operate for 10 seconds and the control panel indicates an alarm.
-After approximately 10 seconds, the system will reset the device and another may be tested.
+01/09/09 22:26 SUPR TEST ALL ZONES 1.START 2.END Press <> OR Esc Key The System Test function allows the selection of one or more detection-zones to operate in a 'one-man walk test mode with local sound'.
+On triggering a device, the device LED operates, the sounders within that zone operate and the control panel indicates an alarm.
+After approximately 5 seconds, the system will reset the device and another may be tested.
 The control panel event log will indicate that a test mode has been selected.
-Please note that with the system test mode, only the sounders assigned to operate from that device will sound and any delays will still be present e.g. if a delay of 2 minutes is present, the system will have been reset before the sounders activate.

 3. Enable/ Disable 1.
-Remote Fires
+Remote Fire